Parity Sheaves and Smith Theory: Tate-parity sheaves

-The indecomposable parity complex $\cF$ is called a \emph{parity sheaf} if $m$ is equal to the complex dimension $d_\lambda$ of $X_\lambda$ in the above proposition.
-When such a complex exists, it is unique up to isomorphism and we denote it by $\mathcal{E}(\lam, \LL)$.
-The parity sheaf $\mathcal{E}(\lam, \LL)$ may or may not exist, depending on the situation; the third act of \cite{JMW1} is devoted to proving existence of parity sheaves in several contexts of interest to geometric representation theory.
+The indecomposable parity complex $\cF$ is called a \emph{parity sheaf} if $m=\dim_\cc(Y_\lam)=:d_\lambda$ in the above proposition.
+When such a complex exists, the proposition implies it is unique up to isomorphism and we denote it by $\mathcal{E}(\lam, k)$.
+The parity sheaf $\mathcal{E}(\lam, k)$ may or may not exist, depending on the situation; see \cite[Section 4]{JMW1}.